awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-campaigns.md

 The **Campaigns** page includes the following metrics, which are aggregated across all campaigns that were active during the selected time period\.

 **Active targetable endpoints**
-Shows the total number of endpoints that have opened your app at least once in the past 30 days, and that haven't opted out of receiving messages from you\.
-This section includes the total number of active targetable endpoints, as well as the number of active targetable endpoints for each channel \(mobile push, email, and SMS\)\.
+Shows the total number of *targetable endpoints*\.
+Targetable endpoints are endpoints that have opened your app at least once in the past 30 days, and that haven't opted out of receiving messages from you\.
+This section includes the total number of active targetable endpoints, as well as the number of active targetable endpoints for each channel \(push notification, email, and SMS\)\.

-**Total targetable endpoints**
-Shows the total number of endpoints that have ever used your app, and that haven't opted out of receiving messages from you\.
-This section includes the total number of targetable endpoints, as well as the number of targetable endpoints for each channel \(mobile push, email, and SMS\)\.

-*List of campaigns*
-This table displays the following information for each campaign that was active during the selected time period:
-**Campaign name**
-The name of the campaign\.
-**Channel**
-The channel type of the campaign \(such as email, SMS, or mobile push\)\.
-**Type**
-The type of campaign \(such as standard or A/B test\)\.
-**Schedule**
-The schedule type for the campaign \(such as once, daily, hourly, or monthly\)\.
-**Delivered**
-The number of messages that were delivered to their intended recipients\.
-**Delivery rate**
-The number of messages that were delivered to their intended recipients, divided by the total number of messages you attempted to send\.
-**Open rate**
-The number of users that opened your app after receiving the message, divided by the total number of messages that were delivered\.
+**Campaigns**
+Shows the total number of campaigns that were active in the time period you selected\.
+Also shows the number of endpoints that you sent messages to in the selected time period, and the delivery, open, and opt\-out rates for campaigns sent in the selected time period\.

 ### Metrics for Individual Campaigns<a name="analytics-campaigns-description-individual"></a>